arshiaafzal/arshiaafzal.github.io/_posts/2024-05-31-mamba2-part1-model.md

 $$\mathbf{Y} = Scale \left(\mathbf{Q} \mathbf{K}^\top  \odot \mathbf{M}^C \right)$$

 and the mask $\mathbf{M}^C$ is a lower triangular binary matrix.
-Causal Linear Transformers are a class of models introduced following the development of Linear Transformers as shown above (cite).
+Causal Linear Transformers are a class of models introduced following the development of Linear Transformers as shown above <d-cite key="katharopoulos2020transformers"></d-cite>.
 These models typically define a recurrence of the form:

 $$
 \begin{aligned}